 Foote told Military Times that there is “no requirement for extensive use of cell phones for work communication” for the deployed 82nd paratroopers.

-But Foote explained to Military Times that the 82nd’s government cell communications include an extra layer of security.
+But Foote explained that the 82nd’s government cell communications include an extra layer of security.

-“When official business is being conducted via cell, it is done on the apps over VPN-protected [virtual private network] connections…systems reviewed and recommended by our Communications and Cyber sections,” Foote said.
+“When official business is being conducted via cell, it is done on the apps over VPN-protected [virtual private network] connections…systems reviewed and recommended by our Communications and Cyber sections,” he said.

 In 2016, Signal received a positive security review when it was audited by the International Association for Cryptologic Research.